 If your water supply meets the 250 gpm minimum, ISO will evaluate your system — together with factors relating to your fire department and your fire alarm and communications systems — to determine whether you qualify for a PPC of Class 8 or better.

 Within the Fire Suppression Rating Schedule (FSRS), a section called “Needed Fire Flow (NFF)” outlines the methodology for determining the amount of water necessary for providing fire protection at representative locations throughout the community.
-To evaluate your community’s water supply, ISO calculates the NFF for selected locations.
+To evaluate your community’s water supply, we calculate the NFF for selected locations.
 We then determine the water flow capabilities at those locations and calculate a ratio considering the need (NFF) and availability (water flow capability).
 We use that ratio in calculating the credit points identified in the FSRS.

-ISO calculates the NFF for an individual building based on the building’s area, construction, occupancy, and exposure.
+We calculate the NFF for an individual building based on the building’s area, construction, occupancy, and exposure.
 To get full credit, the water supply must be able to deliver water at 20 psi residual pressure and at the specified rate of flow for a specified period of time.
 NFFs for individual buildings range from a minimum of 500 gpm to a maximum of 12,000 gpm.
 For more information, see the Guide for Determination of Needed Fire Flow.

 Buildings not considered in the community’s PPC